falcosecurity/falco-website/content/en/docs/rules/_index.md

 ## Conditions

 The key part of a rule is the _condition_ field.
-A condition is simply a Boolean predicate on Sysdig events expressed using the Sysdig [filter syntax](http://www.sysdig.com/wiki/sysdig-user-guide/#filtering).
-Any Sysdig filter is a valid Falco condition (with the exception of certain excluded system calls, discussed below).
-In addition, Falco conditions can contain macro terms (this capability is not present in Sysdig syntax).
+A condition is a Boolean predicate expressed using the [condition syntax](/docs/rules/conditions).
+It is possible to express conditions on [all supported events](/docs/rules/supported-events) using their respective [supported fields](/docs/rules/supported-fields).

 Here's an example of a condition that alerts whenever a bash shell is run inside a container: